 Tracey Coryell was born Tracey Lynn Piergross on June 6, 1970 in Riverside, New Jersey, a small town across the Delaware River from Philadelphia.
 She began songwriting at the age of 13.
 Her original music is a combination of styles like pop, rock, r&b, country, folk with a peppering of jazz.
 She also writes short stories and musicals for the young adult age group.
 To date, Tracey has written and owns over 100 original songs in various styles of music, one musical and produced an original work of narrated scary short stories with audio.

 Some of her musical influences have been singer/songwriters like Colin Hay and Sara McLachlan.
 Although Tracey built her musical foundation from the pop/rock and R&B scenes, she also contributes her love and deep appreciation for jazz and classical music to her creativity as well.
+Writing songs is her therapy and a life path.

 In the studio, Tracey has had the pleasure of working with some very talented and well known music industry pros like Grammy Award Winning studio engineers Ron & Howard Albert (Derek & The Dominoes, Firefall, Crosby Stills & Nash), Steve Alaimo (TK Records President/ KC & The Sunshine Band) her husband Larry Coryell (renowned Jazz Guitarist), to name a few.
 (1989 - present)